Skip to main content

 ○ NOT REVIEWED

-System: Meridian-Mako-Silo (192.168.20.50) - Unraid array Status: RESOLVED (eventually) Duration: Several hours (context was lost mid-task) Data at Risk: 3.5TB of audiobooks Lesson Learned: Check your folder structure before you start moving 4,630 directories
+System: Unraid media array Status: RESOLVED (eventually) Duration: Several hours Data Reviewed: 3.5TB of audiobooks Lesson Learned: Check your folder structure before you start moving 4,630 directories

-I had been working on Meridian-Mako-Silo (my Unraid array), reorganizing the AudioBooks share.
-What I thought was happening: “I’m moving some files around.”
+I had been working on the Unraid array, reorganizing the AudioBooks share.
+What looked like a simple cleanup was actually a three-level-deep legacy path problem:

 What was actually happening: I was unwinding a three-level-deep folder structure that looked like this: